Laís Carvalho

 I'm a software developer and open-source advocate who believes people are always the best part of any system.
 My name appears in Goethe's Faust — which is either a great icebreaker or a warning, depending on who you ask.

-Currently at Workday, where I work on developer tooling and platform engineering.
-Previously I was a Developer Advocate at Quansight and QuantumBlack/McKinsey, where I spent my time translating complex technical ideas into things humans actually want to read and use.
+Currently at Pydantic, working on developer relations and growth marketing.
+Previously at Workday, Quansight, and QuantumBlack/McKinsey, where I spent my time translating complex technical ideas into things humans actually want to read and use.

 I care a lot about making tech more accessible — especially for people who don't see themselves reflected in it yet.
 I co-organise Humble Data Workshops, which introduce data science to underrepresented communities, and I'm involved with EuroPython (you can reach me at [email protected]).